Eugène Reuchsel: La Vie du Christ; Bouquet de France

 Those already familiar with Francis Jackson's works will relish this disc, but the quality of music and performance should appeal to a wider audience ...
 Nieminski clearly has a great affection for Jackson's music and his performance displays all the fluidity and lyricism demanded.
 (Choir and Organ)

 Throughout the recording Simon Nieminski’s playing is superb, showing a thorough understanding of each piece.
 His performance captures with assuredness the character of each composition on this outstanding recording.
 (The Diapason)

 This album can be streamed on Spotify - click here.

 Organs of Edinburgh

 Charles-Marie Widor (1844–1937) Symphony no 6 in G minor, Op 42 – i.
 Allegro

 Giles Swayne (b.
 1946) Mr Bach’s Bottle Bank

 Hear my words, ye people

-The choir of St Mary’s (Scottish Episcopal) Cathedral, under the direction of Simon Nieminski, sing a programme of choral music inspired by hymn texts, both accompanied and unaccompanied, spanning 4 centuries of the Anglican choral tradition.
+The choir of St Mary’s (Scottish Episcopal) Cathedral, directed by Simon Niemiński, singing a programme of choral music inspired by hymn texts, both accompanied and unaccompanied, spanning 4 centuries of the Anglican choral tradition.